Mesoamerican ballgame: Maya civilization

 In Maya Ballgame, the Hero Twins myth links ballcourts with death and its overcoming.
 The ballcourt becomes a place of transition, a liminal stage between life and death.
 The ballcourt markers along the centerline of the Classic playing field depicted ritual and mythical scenes of the ballgame, often bordered by a quatrefoil that marked a portal into another world.
 The Twins themselves, however, are usually absent from Classic ballgame scenes, with the Classic forerunner of Vucub Caquix of the Copán ball court, holding the severed arm of Hunahpu, as an important exception.

 Teotihuacan

 No ballcourt has yet been identified at Teotihuacan, making it by far the largest Classic era site without one.
+Therefore, 2022 investigations of Gazzola and Gómez identify what may have been a site for a conventional soccer field in the area known as La Ciudadela.
 In fact, the ballgame seems to have been nearly forsaken not only in Teotihuacan, but in areas such as Matacapan or Tikal that were under Teotihuacano influence.

 Despite the lack of a ballcourt, ball games were not unknown there.
 The murals of the Tepantitla compound at Teotihuacan show a number of small scenes that seem to portray various types of ball games, including: